ARMmbed/mbed-client/docs/Introduction.md

 Acceptable values for the `coap_max_blockwise_payload_size` flag are:
 0, 16, 32, 64, 128, 256, 512 and 1024.
 Value 0 means that the feature is not used.

-### CoAP Message Deduplication
+### CoAP message deduplication

 Message duplication is disabled by default.
-More information about deduplication can be found from [CoAP specification.](https://tools.ietf.org/html/rfc7252#page-24)
+More information about deduplication in the [CoAP specification](https://tools.ietf.org/html/rfc7252#page-24).

 To enable message deduplication, you need to create a `config.json` file in the application level.

-An example:
+*Example:*
 ```
 {
 "coap_duplication_max_msgs_count": 1
 }
 ```
-Recommended values for the `coap_duplication_max_msgs_count` flag are: 0 to 6, where value 0 means the feature is not used.
-Using higher value than 6 is not recommend since the memory consumption will also increase.
+Recommended values for the `coap_duplication_max_msgs_count` flag are 0 to 6.
+Value 0 means that the feature is not used.
+It is not recommended to use higher value than 6, because it increases the memory consumption.

 ## How to use the API
 More information on how to use the API effectively to create and configure Objects, Object Instances and Resources, can be found [here](howto.md).